Dialect comedy: Amos N Andy

+Life with Luigi

 Life with Luigi premiered on CBS in 1948 and centered around Luigi Basco, an Italian immigrant living in Chicago.
 The title character was portrayed by J. Carrol Naish, an Irishman.
 Many of the plots were either about Luigi attending “citizenship classes” and the wacky immigrants he meets there or about his cranky landlord trying to convince Luigi to marry his overweight daughter.
 The TV version premiered in 1952 and was cancelled shortly after, in part due to the bumbling helpless portrayal of a character often referred to as “the little immigrant” who didn’t understand how banks work even though there were banks in Italy at the time.

+Mama

 Mama (alternately “I Remember Mama”) was a series about a Norwegian family living in San Francisco, CA starring Peggy Wood, Judson Laire and Rosemary Rice.

+Beulah

 Beulah was a radio series on CBS from 1945–1954 and a TV show on ABC from 1950-1952.
 It was the first series to feature an African American woman in the main role.
 Beulah drew much of the same criticism from the black community as Amos N Andy.
 The show was criticized for its portrayal of the “Mammy” or the happy go lucky black servant who wanted nothing more from life than to serve white folks.
 When it first hit the radio waves, the character of Beulah was voiced by her creator, Marlin Hurt, a white male; the character was originally introduced nationwide as a supporting character on Fibber McGee and Molly before getting her own show.
 After Hurt's unexpected death in 1946, the character of Beulah was played by Bob Corley, another white man.
 In 1947, African American actress Hattie McDaniel took over, followed by two African American sisters Lillian Randolph and later Amanda Randolph.
 The TV version of Beulah was portrayed by Ethel Waters and Louise Beavers.

+Jewish dialect comedy

 Jewish performers such as George Burns, Jack Benny and Milton Berle had shows that were arguably forms of dialect comedy.
 Each of these comedians used cultural markers of Jewishness such as incorporating Yiddish words and phrases into their dialogue and referencing places that were known for being Jewish neighborhoods such as New York’s East side.
 Comedians like Berle and others had come out of the same vaudeville tradition as the minstrel performers and as such did their shows in a classic variety format which included characters who were often based on racial and ethnic stereotypes.
 As late as the 1990s, the work of Jerry Seinfeld was seen as having a distinctly New York Jewish flavor to it, which initially hindered his show Seinfeld (which later became a smash hit) from being picked up as a series.